Ayub Afridi (drug lord): 1995 arrest

 In December 1995, the Americans were able to trick Afridi into leaving his sanctuary in Afghanistan and coming to Pakistan by promising him right of passage.
 As soon as he touched down in Pakistan, he was arrested in connection with importing hashish into Belgium.
 He served three years of his sentence before being shipped to Pakistan on 25 August 1999 after serving a three-and-a-half-year sentence in a US prison and paying a 50,000-dollar fine.
 An agreement was reached where he would face another trial in Pakistan.
 In Pakistan he was given a seven-year sentence for the same charge, exporting hashish into Belgium.
 He only served a few weeks of his sentence.

-Most of his property at various posh areas in Pakistan was confiscated by the Government of Pakistan.
+Most of his properties in various affluent areas across Pakistan were confiscated by the Government of Pakistan.
 As is the custom in with the Maliks of the area, in the mid-eighties he built a well-fortified residence, known as Ayub Afridi Kala (Ayub Afridi Fort), in Landi Kotal in Khyber Agency.

 The biggest drug bust of the world happened on the Kohat road of Peshawar when his heroin and hashish was busted by anti-narcotics Pakistan.

 After the September 11 attacks he was freed from prison in Karachi after serving just a few weeks of a seven-year sentence for the export of 6.5 tons of hashish, seized at Antwerp, Belgium, in the 1980s.
 He had also been fined 4 million rupees (US$82,000).
 No reasons were given for Afridi's release, or under which legislation he was allowed to return to his home town in Khyber Agency in Federally Administered Tribal Areas.

 2005 legal trouble

 In 2005 Afridi was accused of international drug trafficking and ordered to appear before the Pakistani Supreme Court on 17 November 2005 in an appeal challenging an order of the special appellate court against the forfeiture of his assets.
 Afridi was sentenced by the Pakistani Anti-Narcotics Force (ANF) Court in a drug smuggling case and was declared absconder when he failed to appear before the court.
-On 30 March 2006 the Supreme Court allowed the Anti Narcotics Force to confiscate a 100-room 'palace' petrol pumps and other properties worth Rs 167.8 million.
+On 30 March 2006 the Supreme Court allowed the Anti Narcotics Force to confiscate a 100-room 'palace', petrol pumps, and other properties worth Rs 167.8 million.